Stantheman/rss2text/README.md

 # rss2text

-Takes a feed and optional format string, and prints out useful information
+Takes a feed and optional format string, and prints for every new entry.

 # USAGE